Quantum circuits

 Projective measurements

-As has already been mentioned, the notion of a measurement of a quantum system is more general than just standard basis measurements.
+The notion of a measurement of a quantum system is more general than just standard basis measurements.
 Projective measurements are measurements that are described by a collection of projections whose sum is equal to the identity matrix.
 In symbols, a collection of projection matrices describes a projective measurement if

 When such a measurement is performed on a system while it is in some state two things happen: